-Vigilant Ops Insight provides a cloud-based platform for creating, maintaining, and securely sharing Cybersecurity Bill of Materials (CBOM) to improve organizational awareness of cyber threats and to enable a proactive approach to device security.
+Vigilant Ops Insight provides a cloud-based platform for creating, maintaining, and securely sharing Cybersecurity Bill of Materials (CBOM) to improve organizational awareness of cyber threats and to enable a proactive approach to medical device security.

 3rd Party Software vulnerabilities as root cause of breaches

 Number of medical devices connected to healthcare networks